cmbengue-ec-intl/cmbengue-ec-intl.github.io/README.md

 👯 **Looking to Collaborate on:**

-- Projects to deliver actionable climate information to a multiplicity of users
+- Projects to deliver actionable climate information to a diversity of users
 - Projects to develop frontend apps that deliver weather and climate intelligence

 🎓 **Fun Fact:**